 From satellites in space to circuits for flashlights, Greg Mills has spent his entire career working as an engineer designing and building electronics.
 But early in 2019, a group of industry insiders sitting on a government board abruptly put Greg’s career on ice.

 Jim Ficken is a 69-year-old retiree living in a modest two-bedroom, one-bathroom home in Dunedin, Florida.
 For letting his lawn grow too long, Jim faces nearly $29,000 in fines and has been threatened with foreclosure.

-Sally Ladd is a New Jersey-based entrepreneur who provides short-term vacation property management services in Pennsylvania’s Pocono Mountains.
-But after Pennsylvania wanted her to obtain a real-estate broker’s license, which requires her to spend three years working for an established broker, Sally felt forced to shut down her business.
+Samantha Harris hired Sally Ladd, a New Jersey-based entrepreneur, to manager her short-term vacation rental in Pennsylvania’s Pocono Mountains.
+But when Pennsylvania wanted Ladd to obtain a real-estate broker’s license, which requires her to spend three years working for an established broker, Sally felt forced to shut down her business.